tf-providers/terraform-provider-github/README.md

 ## Usage

-Detailed documentation for the GitHub provider can be found [here](https://registry.terraform.io/providers/integrations/github).
+Detailed documentation for the GitHub provider can be found [here](https://registry.terraform.io/providers/tf-providers/github).

 ## Contributing

-Detailed documentation for contributing to the GitHub provider can be found [here](CONTRIBUTING.md).

-## Roadmap

-This project uses [Milestones](https://github.com/integrations/terraform-provider-github/milestones) to scope upcoming features and bug fixes.
-Issues that receive the most recent discussion or the most reactions will be more likely to be included in an upcoming release.
+Do not open PRs against this repository.
+- Please submit all new features and bug fixes to [upstream](https://github.com/integrations/terraform-provider-github/) so they can be merged into the official provider.
+- If you want a change from upstream to be included here, open an issue in this repo requesting that the fork pull it in.

+Our wish is for upstream to eventually contain all functionality avilable this this fork.

 ## Support

 GitHub Support does not provide support for this integration.
 This is a community-supported project.
-GitHub's SDK team triages issues and PRs periodically.